AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 .. admonition:: In other languages

     Hashed maps are similar to dictionaries in Python and hashes in Perl.
-    One of the main differences is that, while these scripting languages allow for using different types for the values contained in a map, in Ada, the type of both key and value is specified in the package instantiation and cannot be changed for that specific map.
-In order to have multiple types, different maps need to be specified.
+    One of the main differences is that these scripting languages allow for using different types for the values contained in a map, while in Ada, the type of both key and value is specified in the package instantiation and cannot be changed for that specific map.
+In order to use multiple types, different maps need to be specified.

 When instantiating a hashed map from ``Ada.Containers.Indefinite_Hashed_Maps``, we need to specify following